Envirometrix/PredictiveSoilMapping/04-Soil_covariates.md

 -   Average soil and sedimentary-deposit thickness in meters [@Pelletier2016].

-These covariates were selected to represent factors of soil formation according to @jenny1994factors: climate, relief, living organisms, water dynamics and parent material.
+The covariates above were selected to represent factors of soil formation according to @jenny1994factors: climate, relief, living organisms, water dynamics and parent material.
 Of the five main factors, water dynamics and living organisms (especially vegetation dynamics) are not